linked-db/linked-ql/README.md

 💥 *Express relationships graphically.*

-JOINS can be good, but can be a curse too, as they almost always obfuscate your whole query!
+JOINS can be good, but can be a curse too, as they almost always obfuscate your entire query!
 But what if you didn't have to write JOINS to express certain relationships?

 Meet Linked QL's magic path operators, a syntax extension to SQL, that lets you connect to columns on other tables without writing a single JOIN.
 Linked QL uses heuristics on your DB structure to figure out the details and the relevant JOINs behind the scenes.